-As a recently retired educator of the Clark County School District, I still have a passion for teaching and helping the next generation of students achieve and strive to reach their own personal limits.
+As a recently retired educator of the Clark County School District and teacher overseas, I still have a passion for teaching and helping the next generation of students achieve and strive to reach their own personal limits.
 I want to use my personal strengths along with good logical teaching methods and strategies to instill the joy of learning in every one of my students.
 I want my students to be good decision makers who can take their learned knowledge and apply them into real-life situations.

 Education & Certification